Websoft9Archive/ansible-template/docs/stack-accounts.md

 * Host Name: Internet IP or Public IP of your Instance
 * Connect by: Online SSH on Cloud Console or SFTP/SSH tools on your local computer
-* Password: It was set by yourself when created instance
+* Password: It was set by yourself when creating instance
 * Username: Different Cloud Platform has differences
    |  Cloud Platform   |  Administrator Username   | Other |
    | --- | --- | --- |